 Shock and Denial

-Most people experience this as their initial reaction--shock, a feeling of numbness or unreality, and possibly
+people experience this as their initial reaction--shock, a feeling of numbness or unreality, and possibly even denial that

-we go back and forth between believing the loss has happened and a sense of denial or unreality.
-It's critical to give yourself
+and forth between believing the loss has happened and a sense of denial or unreality.
+It's critical to give yourself time

 This is a time of chaos for individuals experiencing grief at the loss of a loved one as they try to adjust